 I’ve lived with roommates for almost 10 years of my life.
 This means when I’m trying to have some fun solo-time, I need quiet vibrators that won't wake up my entire house and kill me from embarrassment.
 And with nearly everyone I live with working from home right now in 2020, finding a vibrator that is both quiet AND effective is all the more important these days.

 What makes things more difficult is with online shopping, it's difficult to know which vibrators are actually quiet or not until you get the product in the mail.
 All you have to go by are the pictures.
 Well, I know the feeling and I've done some of the guesswork for you!

-So today, I’m here to save you some trouble by testing some of the most popular vibrators’ noise levels by measuring their decibel range (sound loudness) and tell you whether your roommate has been hearing you masturbate this whole time or not.
+Today, I’m here to save you some trouble by testing some of the most popular vibrators’ noise levels by measuring their decibel range (sound loudness) and tell you whether your roommate has been hearing you masturbating this whole time or not.

 The Vibrator Sound Experiment:

 For this vibrator noise measuring experiment, I’ve placed each vibrator in the middle of of this 10ft x 11ft meeting room to simulate a small bedroom and turned each of the vibration setting strengths on maximum.
 I measured the decibel range using the Decibel X app from right outside the door, trying with both the door open and closed.

 What are the Decibel Levels of Typical Sounds?

 140 dB: fireworks